Jerry Wilson (defensive back)

-Jerry Lee Wilson (born July 17, 1973) is a former professional American football safety most recently in 2006 with the San Diego Chargers of the National Football League (NFL).
+Jerry Lee Wilson Jr. (born July 17, 1973) is an American former professional football safety who played for the San Diego Chargers of the National Football League (NFL).
 He has also played for the Miami Dolphins and the New Orleans Saints.
+He was selected in the fourth round of the 1995 NFL draft with the 105th overall pick.
 Wilson played college football at Southern University.
 He graduated from LaGrange Senior High in Lake Charles, Louisiana.